-If you park a vehicle in one of our pay and display car parks without displaying a valid ticket, or you do not comply with our car park conditions of use, you will be liable to pay a parking penalty in the form of an excess charge notice.
+If you park a vehicle in one of our pay and display car parks without displaying a valid ticket, or you do not comply with our car park conditions of use, you may be liable to pay a parking penalty in the form of an excess charge notice.

-Parking concessions provided under the Blue Badge scheme only apply to on-street parking and do not apply to off-street car parks that the Council provides.
+Parking concessions provided under the Blue Badge scheme only apply to on-street parking and do not apply to off-street car parks that the council provides.

 Normal tariffs apply to Blue Badge holders but with double the time purchased (up to the daily maximum tariff time) when a valid pay and display ticket is displayed alongside a valid Blue Badge.

-Excess Charge Notices can be paid online, by telephone using your debit or credit card, or by post.
+Excess Charge Notices can be paid online, by telephone using your debit or credit card or by post.

 If you are posting a cheque to us, please make your cheque payable to Suffolk Coastal District Council OR Waveney District Council, write the excess charge reference number on the reverse and send to the relevant council's postal address.

 There are three stages in the appeal process: